tdcosim/TDcoSim/docs/user_guide_introduction.md

 # Introduction

-T&D co-simulation can be a powerful tool to capture short and long term dynamics between the transmission system and distribution system with a higher degree of fidelity and convenience than would be possible with running separate simulations for each system.
+T&D co-simulation that includes detailed transmission and distribution system models can be a powerful tool to conduct studies that capture short and long term dynamics between these two systems.
+It would have following advantages over existing approaches:

+1. Higher degree of fidelity since there will not be aggregation of loads at the distribution system or generation sources at the transmission system.
+2. Convenience of running a single simulation as opposed separate simulations for each system and manually combining the results.

 This guide is intended to introduce the user to the usage and working of the Argonne T&D co-simulation tool (**TDcoSim**).
 Multiple examples, have also been included to illustrate the capabilities of the tool.